agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 {% include lead_image.html %}

-I bought a standing desk recently since I am working from home three days a week.
+I bought a standing desk recently because I am working from home three days a week.
 I considered many desks but I finally bought a [Nookdesk][nookdesk].
 It was not an easy decision because I could only find [one **real** review online][review]; all the others were rewritten press releases.